THE GRACE OF JESUS CHRIST

 In regard to our mind, Romans 8:7—8 characterizes the sinner’s mind this way: “For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
 (8) Those who are in the flesh cannot please God.”

-But this is where grace emerges.
-God’s grace through Jesus Christ cleanses us; it regenerates us (which is called being “Born Again,”); it infuses us with his righteousness (which is called justification); and then it empowers us to obey God.
-This is why the grace of Jesus Christ is man’s greatest need.
-It accomplishes what mortality is incapable of accomplishing!
-It conquers sin, repeals its effects, and restores our right-standing with God.
+But this is where grace comes in.
+God’s grace through Jesus Christ cleanses us, regenerates us (which describes being “Born Again”), infuses us with his righteousness (which is called justification), and then empowers us to obey God.
+This is why the grace of Jesus Christ is man’s greatest need!
+It accomplishes what we cannot accomplish!
+Only Christ could conquer sin, repeal its effects, and restore humanity’s right standing with God.

-I want to continue emphasizing the fact that grace is our greatest need.
-As I said earlier, the only way we can understand the true riches of God’s grace is to illustrate the depth of our need.
+I want to continue to emphasize how grace is our greatest need.
+As I mentioned, the only way we can understand the true riches of God’s grace is to illustrate the depth of our need.

 Some people assume that mankind is inherently good with a few exceptions like Hitler, Osama Ben Laden, Stalin, and Saddam Hussein.
-But that’s not the case!
+But that’s not the case.
 The Bible doesn’t measure our moral character in relation to another person’s moral character.
 God measures our moral stature against Himself!
-And nobody can measure up to the holiness of God.
+And nobody can measure up to God’s holiness.

 (Example) We could take the supreme characteristics from all the holy men of history and place those virtues into one individual, and they would still “fall short of the glory of God.”
 For example, we could take Abraham’s faith, Noah’s obedience, Moses’ meekness, Daniel’s devotion, Paul’s passion, and John’s love and infuse these qualities into one person, and yet the essence of that person would remain morally depraved.